FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/fullstack-architecture.md

 ### **Frontend Application (`roguelearn-web`)**

 *   **Responsibility:** To provide the entire user-facing experience.
-This includes rendering the user interface, managing client-side state, handling user interactions, and communicating with the backend via the API Gateway.
+This includes rendering the UI, managing client-side state, handling user interactions, and communicating with the backend via the API Gateway and the Real-time Hub.
-*   **Key Interfaces:** The web-based Graphical User Interface (GUI).
+*   **Key Interfaces:** The web-based GUI.
-*   **Dependencies:** API Gateway, Clerk (for frontend authentication flows).
+*   **Dependencies:** API Gateway, Real-time Hub, Clerk.
-*   **Technology Stack:** Next.js, TypeScript, React, Next.js App Router, Tailwind CSS, Shadcn/UI.
+*   **Technology Stack:** Next.js, TypeScript, React, Tailwind CSS, Shadcn/UI.

 ### **Auth Service (`roguelearn-auth-service`)**

 *   **Responsibility:** Manages all aspects of user identity.
-This includes user profile creation and management, handling post-registration webhooks from Clerk, and issuing JWTs that other services can validate.
+This includes user profile creation and management, handling webhooks from Clerk, and issuing JWTs.
-*   **Key Interfaces:** Exposes REST endpoints for profile management (e.g., `GET /profiles/me`, `PUT /profiles/me`).
+*   **Key Interfaces:** REST endpoints for profile management (e.g., `GET /profiles/me`).
-*   **Dependencies:** Supabase Database (for `UserProfile` data), Clerk (for core identity data).
+*   **Dependencies:** Supabase Database, Clerk.
-*   **Technology Stack:** .NET 8, C#, Clean Architecture, Entity Framework Core.
+*   **Technology Stack:** .NET 8, C#, Clean Architecture.

 ### **Quests Service (`roguelearn-quests-service`)**

 *   **Responsibility:** Owns the core single-player learning loop.
 It manages Courses, Syllabi, QuestLines, Quests, and SkillTrees.
-It also orchestrates the AI processing of uploaded documents.
-*   **Key Interfaces:** Exposes REST endpoints for all course and quest-related activities (e.g., `GET /courses`, `POST /quests/{id}/complete`).
+*   **Key Interfaces:** REST endpoints for all course and quest-related activities (e.g., `GET /courses`).
-*   **Dependencies:** Supabase Database, Supabase File Storage, AI Proxy Service (to initiate syllabus processing).
+*   **Dependencies:** Supabase Database, Supabase File Storage, AI Proxy Service.
-*   **Technology Stack:** .NET 8, C#, Clean Architecture, Entity Framework Core.
+*   **Technology Stack:** .NET 8, C#, Clean Architecture.

 ### **Social Service (`roguelearn-social-service`)**

 *   **Responsibility:** Manages all multi-user and community features.
-This includes the creation and management of Parties and Guilds, membership handling, and the Events system.
+This includes Parties, Guilds, Events, and the real-time logic for Knowledge Duels.
-*   **Key Interfaces:** Exposes REST endpoints for social activities (e.g., `POST /guilds`, `GET /parties/{id}/members`, `POST /events`).
+*   **Key Interfaces:** REST endpoints for social activities and a SignalR hub for real-time communication.
 *   **Dependencies:** Supabase Database.
-*   **Technology Stack:** .NET 8, C#, Clean Architecture, Entity Framework Core.
+*   **Technology Stack:** .NET 8, C#, SignalR.

 ### **AI Proxy Service (`roguelearn-ai-proxy-service`)**

-*   **Responsibility:** To act as a secure, centralized gateway for all communications with external AI providers like the Gemini API.
-It manages API keys, handles specific prompt engineering, and can provide a caching layer. **This service is not exposed to the public internet**; it is only called by other internal backend services.
+*   **Responsibility:** To act as a secure, centralized gateway for all communications with the Gemini API.
+It manages API keys, handles prompt engineering for syllabus processing and advanced extension analysis.
+This service is **internal only**.
-*   **Key Interfaces:** An internal gRPC or REST API for other services to call (e.g., `ProcessSyllabus(file)`).
+*   **Key Interfaces:** An internal API for other services to call.
 *   **Dependencies:** Gemini API.
 *   **Technology Stack:** .NET 8, C#.

 ### **Code Battle Service (`roguelearn-code-battle-service`)**

-*   **Responsibility:** To compile, execute, and score user-submitted code in a secure, sandboxed environment.
-It manages a queue of submissions and runs them against predefined test cases for CodeBattle events.
+*   **Responsibility:** To compile, execute, and score user-submitted code in a secure, sandboxed environment for CodeBattle events.
-*   **Key Interfaces:** Exposes REST endpoints for submitting code and retrieving results (e.g., `POST /battles/{id}/submit`).
+*   **Key Interfaces:** REST endpoints for submitting code and retrieving results.
-*   **Dependencies:** Supabase Database (to get event problems and store submission results).
+*   **Dependencies:** Supabase Database.
-*   **Technology Stack:** Go, Docker (for sandboxing execution).
+*   **Technology Stack:** Go, Docker.

 ### **Component Interaction Diagram**

-This diagram shows how the components interact, with the API Gateway acting as the central mediator for external requests.
+This diagram shows how the components interact, with the API Gateway and Real-time Hub as the central mediators.

 ```mermaid
 graph TD